 Last week we started talking about what makes our time in the kitchen more efficient when we have such busy schedules.
 Making good use of our crock pot/slow cookers came in very handy with our busy schedule and allowed for some tasty dinners.
 Prepping and making meals ahead so their ready to toss in the crock pot are another great technique for busy moms trying to serve dinner to their families on weeknights.

-Make Ahead Meals allow us to prepare our meals ahead of time, save our sanity, and gives us more flexibility for those busy evenings filled with activities, so that we will have more time with our family.
-Plus, our pre-made freezer meals are ten times healthier than those pre-packaged meals from your grocery store’s freezer.
+Make Ahead meals allow us to prepare our meals ahead of time, save our sanity, and gives us more flexibility for those busy evenings filled with activities, so that we will have more time with our family.
+Plus, our pre-made freezer meals are ten times healthier than those pre-packaged meals from your grocer store’s freezer.

 This Shepherd’s Pie recipe was the third recipe made during this week’s Make Ahead Meals.